CSCfi/csc-env-eff/hands-on/disk-areas/disk-areas-tutorial.md

 ```
 When using batch job, use the environment variable $LOCAL_SCRATCH in your [batch job scripts](https://docs.csc.fi/computing/running/creating-job-scripts-puhti/#local-storage) to access the local storage on that node.

-## Move your pre-proceessed data to a project-specific scratch area before analaysis
+## Move your pre-proceessed data to a project-specific scratch area before analysis

 Currently, all directories on scratch drive are project-based and one should be aware of a project number to find out actual path on scratch directory.
 While we can actually find *scratch* directories corresponding to all your project numbers using `csc-workspace`, it may not be immediately obvious to map those project numbers to metadata of your projects.
 You can instead also use the following command to find more details on your project(s).